esper-io/console_docs/docs/apps/upload-apps.md

 ### APK file upload conditions

-All application APK files must adhere to certain conditions to succeed in uploading and provisioning:
+All application APK files must adhere to certain conditions to succeed in uploading and onboarding:

 -   The APK must have a unique version name and number.
 -   The APK cannot be larger than 500 MB.